kubeedge/community/sig-robotics/proposal/Generating Action Sequences for Robot Task Plans using LLM/README.md

 The scope of RoboAgent and its related suite includes:
 - Building a RoboAgent capable of task planning, environment observation, and phenomena reasoning based on prompt techniques such as ReAct, self-ask, tree-of-thoughts, to enable complex task planning and processing abilities.
-- Providing a generic interface for large language models (LLM) to empower RoboAgent with inference and planning capabilities.
+- Providing the ability to utilize large language models for suites such as RoboAgent and RoboToolKit.
 - Building the RoboToolKit suite based on prompt techniques like ReAct, which interfaces with the control interface built on RoboSDK to provide action-related instructions and control capabilities to RoboAgent.
 - Providing the ability for RoboAgent to perceive the environment by accessing the sensor interface data of RoboSDK.
 - Providing relevant documentation, sample templates, and auxiliary tools to reduce the learning curve for users.